-During installation, the UndeliverableMessagesMailbox account is assigned randomly-generated voicemail and web application passwords.
-To sign in to the account, you must change the passwords by using Cisco Unity Connection Administration.
+During installation, the UndeliverableMessagesMailbox account is assigned randomly-generated voice mail and web application passwords.
+To log on to the account, you must change the passwords by using Cisco Unity Connection Administration.

-Unity Unity Connection Messaging System
+Unity Connection Messaging System

 This account acts as a surrogate sender for messages from unidentified callers.
-Thus, user messages from unidentified callers are identified as coming from the Unity Unity Connection Messaging System mailbox (UnityConnection@<servername>).
+Thus, user messages from unidentified callers are identified as coming from the Unity Connection Messaging System mailbox (UnityConnection@<servername>).

-The alias for this account is Unity Connection.
+The alias for this account is UnityConnection.
 This account can be viewed in Cisco Unity Connection Administration, but cannot be modified or deleted.